risor-io/risor/docs/syntax.md

 # Syntax

-Tamarin syntax was designed to be like Go, but with some functionality and behavior borrowed from Python, given that Tamarin is an interpreted language.
+Tamarin was designed to be like a more scripting-friendly version of Go.
+At times, approaches from Python were referenced when deciding how Tamarin should approach a particular situation as an interpreted language.
+As a result, Tamarin may feel like a hybrid of Go and Python.

+!!!
+Note

     In the examples below, when you see a `>>>` it indicates that input and output from a Tamarin REPL session is being shown.
-To the right of the `>>>` is what the user entered, and the output is shown on the line below.
+To the right of the `>>>` is the command the user entered.
+The command output is shown on the line below.

 ## Variables